Home Jobs Re-Entering the Workforce During the Pandemic: What You Need to Know

 Be Honest

 In an interview or talking with a prospective employer, be honest about what has happened throughout the pandemic.
-They may be wondering why you have an employment gap or why you don’t seem to be as skilled as you need to be.
+They may wonder why you have an employment gap or don’t seem as skilled as you need to be.

 The pandemic has forced everyone to take a hiatus, so explaining that position openly is a good starting point.